BordneAI/BordneAI/README.md

 I'm **David Charles Bordne**, creator of **BordneAI** — an initiative focused on designing and implementing secure symbolic intelligence systems that are ethically aligned, memory-isolated, and fully traceable.
 My work is grounded in the belief that verifiability must precede capability.

-The flagship project of this initiative is the **Ethical Operating System (EOS)**, a universal framework designed to bring this level of safety and verifiability to any major LLM platform, ensuring a future of responsible human-AI co-evolution.
+The flagship project of this initiative is the **BordneAI Ethical Operating System (EOS)**, a universal framework designed to bring this level of safety and verifiability to any major LLM platform, ensuring a future of responsible human-AI co-evolution.

 ---

 ### 🔭 Current Focus

--   **The Ethical Operating System (EOS):** A universal, gold-standard instruction set for verifiably safe and aligned AI. *(in private development at `ethical-operating-system`)*
+-   BordneAI-EOS **The Ethical Operating System (EOS):** A universal, gold-standard instruction set for verifiably safe and aligned AI. *(in private development at `BordneAI-EOS`)*
--   **EOS Development Guide:** The future public hub for the EOS standard, test suites, and compliance benchmarks. *(in development)*
--   **BordneAI-core:** The symbolic logic engine that powers the validation and testing of the EOS framework. *(private)*

 ---